Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 So happy to be on board the Queen of the sky once again.

-We got to play the Bingo game, unfortunately I didn't win.
+We got to play the Bingo game, unfortunately, I didn't win.

-News reporter was in action!
+A news reporter was in action!

 The in-flight meal was excellent, I had a choice of the beef or the fish.
 I chose the beef and it tasted better than the normal standard economy class.
 The best so far, for sure.
 Thoroughly enjoyed it, I had Singapore sling to complement my meal.

 Approach to HKG was slightly bumpy especially going through the clouds, as predicted by the Captain.
-There were 4 pilots on board today, so they would to take turns to fly this majestic aircraft.
+There were 4 pilots on board today so they would take turns to fly this majestic aircraft.
 21 cabin crews were on duty today taking turns of course.
 It was also nice to see Mr Mak walking around, having chats with passengers.
 Not just him, the pilots off duty were also seen.
 Anyway, seat belt sign came on and the landing in HKG was as usual, great!
 I was hoping to see a few fire engines waiting for our aircraft to pass them and a cannon salute for our aircraft, but that didn't happen.
 We landed on runway 07L and made our way to our gate at C25.
 The feeling of this being the last flight out of SIN has definitely got into my head at this point.
 It took me a while to realise and digest it, but at least we are ending it on a high note, right?

 Overall, this is not the typical normal flight you have, this flight was certainly special in many ways: Flying SQ's 747-400 on its last flight, flying with many familiar faces, playing games on board, interacting with the members of SQ's staffs and of course having a delicious meal fit for a King.